pchemguy/spec-kit/templates/commands/checklist.md

 **CRITICAL CONCEPT**: Checklists validate the quality, clarity, and completeness of requirements.

+**✅ Correct Patterns (Requirement Quality Validation)**:

+- ✅ **Completeness**: "Are visual hierarchy requirements defined for all card types?"
+- ✅ **Clarity**: "Is 'prominent display' quantified with specific sizing/positioning?"
+- ✅ **Consistency**: "Are hover state requirements consistent across all interactive elements?"
+- ✅ **Coverage**: "Are accessibility requirements defined for keyboard navigation?"
+- ✅ **Measurability**: "Can 'balanced visual weight' be objectively verified?"
+- ✅ **Edge cases**: "Does the spec define what happens when logo image fails to load?"

 **❌ Incorrect Patterns (Implementation Testing)**:

 - ❌ "Verify the button clicks correctly"